adityakaushal5nov/aditya-kaushal-blogs/about.md

 permalink: /about/
 ---

 Hi, I am Aditya Kaushal, a Computer Science Engineering Graduate.
-I am working as a Salesforce Developer at Mirketa Softwares.
+I am working as a Salesforce Consultant.
 Being a Certified Platform Developer-1, I enjoy designing, programming large CRM Applications that are fast, reliable and scalable.

 I love thinking of real life problems as puzzles and try to find an algorithmic approach to them.
 Automata Theory, Data Structures, Design and Analysis of Algoithms and computer architecture occupy most of imagination.